 Although Mr. Kahn purposefully has not specialized or limited his practice, he has spent considerable time focused on litigation involving international disputes.
 Mr. Kahn has had extensive experience in such matters, both before United States and foreign tribunals.
 Starting with his representation of the Israelis in the Jonathan Pollard spy case, Mr. Kahn has handled numerous cases for American clients with interests in Israel, and for Israeli clients with matters pending in the United States, including, among others, the family of the late Israeli Prime Minister Yitzhak Rabin.
 His international practice involves both civil and criminal matters including extradition and Foreign Corrupt Practices Act cases, as well as cross-border commercial litigation.
 His cases have involved numerous foreign countries in addition to Israel, including Italy, Switzerland, Costa Rica, the Netherlands, Thailand, Bolivia, Ukraine, Venezuela, Bulgaria, France, the United Kingdom, Ecuador, Colombia, Denmark, Russia, Brazil, Saudi Arabia, the former Yugoslavia, Saint Maarten, Curacao, Mexico, and Cuba.

 Born and raised in Hartford, Connecticut, Mr. Kahn received his B.A., cum laude, from Yale University in 1973, and his J.D. from Duke University School of Law, where he was Articles Editor, Duke Law Journal.
-He joined Williams & Connolly LLP in 1976.
+He joined Williams & Connolly in 1976.

 Mr. Kahn is a member of Duke University's Board of Trustees and Duke Law School's Board of Visitors, which he chaired from 2001-2007.
 He also currently serves as the National Chair of the Duke Annual Fund.